A Day on Skates

-A Day on Skates: The Story of a Dutch Picnic is a children's novel by Hilda van Stockum.
-The novel, illustrated by the author, was first published in 1934 and was a Newbery Honor recipient in 1935.
-The foreword is by Edna St. Vincent Millay.
+A Day on Skates: The Story of a Dutch Picnic is a 1934 children's novel by Hilda van Stockum.
 When winter finally brings snow and ice to their Frisian village, nine-year-old twins Evert and Afke and their classmates are delighted when their teacher announces that the class is going on an all-day ice skating picnic.
+The book earned a Newbery Honor in 1935.